udtren/krita-story-editor/README.md

 A tool for editing text layers across multiple Krita documents, whether they are open or closed.
 Edit all your text content in one place and sync changes back to your files.

+**Note:** This tool is designed for Krita 5.3.0, which features a refactored text tool.
+Currently, Krita 5.3.0 is only available as a pre-alpha version, and its text tool still contains bugs that need to be fixed.
+This tool may be updated in the future to accommodate changes in the text tool's behavior.

 ## Architecture
 ![alt text](images/architecture.png)